top of page

 Cash Cow

-Using personal politics as a starting point, in this immersive solo performance Sookool traces a reflection on the intersectionality of female success standards and the extractive quality of capitalism, through an interpellation of modern-colonial expectations of the African dancing body.
-The work was created as part of Sookool's final Master of Arts thesis in 2024.
+In this immersive duo performance Sookool traces a reflection on the intersectionality of feminist politics, pop culture and cultural tradition , through an interpellation of modern-colonial expectations of the African dancing body.
+The work was created as part of Sookool's final Master of Arts thesis in 2024 and is currently in development for a European premier in October 2025.
+Below is a teaser link to its first iteration.

 3 Mense Phakathi